Systems-ShiftLab/pmfuzz/README.md

 # PMFuzz

-PMFuzz is a testcase generation tool to generate high-value tests cases for PM testing tools (XFDetector, PMDebugger
+PMFuzz is a testcase generation tool to generate high-value tests cases for PM testing tools (XFDetector, PMDebugger, PMTest and Pmemcheck)

 If you find PMFuzz useful in your research, please cite: